PhD Student Profiles

 ADVISOR: Dr. Lynn Jones

-Since joining the PhD program, Quentin has been invited to speak as an Amy Hall alumni lecturer at Coastal Carolina University, where he also participated as a panelist on the CCU Department of Visual Arts Alumni Panel.
-Quentin currently serves as co-editor of the Department of Art History’s peer-reviewed journal Athanor (volume 41) and as secretary of the Graduate Student Committee for the Byzantine Studies Association of North America (BSANA).
-Quentin also works as a teaching assistant within the Department of Art History.
+Quentin currently serves as Editor of the Department of Art History’s peer-reviewed journal Athanor (volume 42) and as Communications Officer of the Graduate Student Committee for the Byzantine Studies Association of North America (BSANA).
+He also works as a teaching assistant in the Department of Art History.

 SERENA D'ALESSANDRO